brumhard/alligotor/README.md

 ## What is Alligotor?

-Alligotor is designed to be used as the configuration source for executables (not commands in a command line application) for example for apis or any other long running application that need a startup config.
+Alligotor is designed to be used as the configuration source for executables (not commands in a command line application) for example for apis or any other long-running application that need a startup config.

 It takes only a few lines of code to get going, and it supports: